When spending a day in a Swiss city or while hiking in the Alps, you will realize that the Swiss have a peculiar custom of greeting one another.

 They are the first expressions you should memorize when traveling or settling in Switzerland.
 And the more you use these greetings in everyday life, the quicker they will become second nature.

 One thing to be aware of is the formal and informal language in Switzerland.
-This applies especially for the Swiss German part which is impacted by the hierarchical culture of Germany.
+This applies especially to the Swiss German part which is impacted by the hierarchical culture of Germany.

 In the English language, the pronoun “you” can be used universally.
 But in German or Swiss German, the difference between “Du” and “Sie” is more than one letter.
 The former is for family and friends, while the latter is for everyone else.